 In the late 1910s and 1920s, there was a large housing shortage in New Zealand.
-This negatively affected the railway workers who struggled to find affordable housing - often, they would rather quit and find another job than transfer to a centre without available rental housing.
-The Railway Dept. was therefore granted its own housing programme and built some 3,000 of these houses.
-Their components were prefabricated in Hamilton and freighted to where they were needed.
+This affected the railway workers who often struggled to find affordable housing - often, they would rather quit and find another job than transfer to a centre without available rental housing.
+The Railway Department was therefore granted its own housing programme and built some 3,000-5,000 of these houses.
+Their components were prefabricated in Frankton Junction in Hamilton and freighted to where they were needed.
 On-site, they took just 2 weeks to build by two labourers.

 This house is a surviving example of the railway settlement in Milson.
-It was built in the 1920s along with some 70 others in the area.
+It was built in 1926 along with some 70 others in the area.
 They were to serve the workers building the new Milson deviation which took the main trunk line out of the Square.

-Each house had 3 bedrooms, a living room and a kitchen.
-Many of the Milson residents found that rain got inside through the back door because of the strong westerly wind.
-Rear porches were reluctantly approved by the authority and added on after complaints.
+Each house had 3 bedrooms, a living room and a kitchen and scullery.
+Many of the Milson residents found that rain got inside through the back door because of the strong westerly winds.
+Rear porches were reluctantly approved by the authority and added on after their complaints.
 Each house had one of four roof designs and one of four front porch designs.
-This was to reduce monotony and improve the street-scape.
+This was to reduce monotony and improve the street-scape - planners wanted to avoid the creation of 'industrial suburbs' and tried adopting pretty garden suburb principles.
+However, by the time Milson was founded this aspiration was put aside to favour quick-development.
 Rent was a day's pay.